DESTINATIONS · CALABRIA

 Tourism's Impact on the Local Economy

 The beach usage structure reflects the typical Italian model of division into paid zones (stabilimenti balneari) and free zones (spiagge libere).
-Private clubs such as Lido del 2000 and Valentino Beach Club offer full gastronomy and entertainment, becoming centres of social life in the evenings.
-Meanwhile, spiagge libere in the vicinity of the port and Giovino are valued for their vast space and proximity to nature, allowing for social distancing even in August.
+Private beach clubs offer full facilities and in the evenings become a natural extension of social life along the lungomare.
+Meanwhile, spiagge libere near the port and Giovino are valued for their greater freedom and more natural character.

 Dive Into Adventure – Water and Sports Attractions of Catanzaro Lido